 8. Walk Through the Exhibition Gallery on Berkeley

-After touring the Maritime Museum of San Diego ships, spend some time walking through the permanent and visiting exhibition gallery on the Steam Ferry Berkeley.
+After touring the Maritime Museum of San Diego ships, spend some time walking through the permanent and visiting exhibition galleries on the Steam Ferry Berkeley.

-Berkeley hails from the San Francisco Bay where she operated for 60 years.
-She played an important role in rescuing victims of San Francisco’s 1906 earthquake/fire.
+Berkeley hails from the San Francisco Bay, where she operated for 60 years.
+She played an important role in rescuing San Francisco’s 1906 earthquake/fire victims.

 The sizable ship is home to the museum’s offices, a major maritime research library, the museum store, event space for 800, museum exhibits, and more.